AndyGuffey/marketing-association-webpage/README.md

 # Marketing Association NZ Website

-A modern, responsive website for Marketing Association NZ built with React and Vite.
+Responsive website for Marketing Association NZ built with React and Vite.
 This is a learning project for Mission Ready Level 5 Advanced Full Stack development program

 ## Features